rwarbelow/kwk-level-1-week-1-lectures/010_hashes.md

 ## Creating a Hash

 Our best client, the Amazon Client Experience Team, needs our services again.
-It's the mid 1990's, and Amazon's business is a boomin'.
+It's the mid-1990's, and Amazon's business is a-boomin'.
 You have joined the team full time and they need to improve their web interface.
 Now, they want to make sure prices are associated with the items name.
 You have a solution which implements a hash:

 ```Ruby
 items = {} # this creates a new empty hash